 5.7.
 Open your browser and navigate to https://<elastic-ip>:8443/

 5.8.
 Complete the UniFi Setup Wizard.
-You will need to skip Step 4: Devices Setup as no devices will be available for adoption since the controller is not on the same subnet.
+You will need to skip Step 4: Devices Setup as no devices will be available for adoption since the application is not on the same subnet.
 But you can still complete steps 5 and 6.